ZaidOm/Portfolio/README.md

 1. Installed [New React App](https://reactjs.org/docs/create-a-new-react-app.html) using Node JS.

-2. Migrated my [VanillaJS Portfolio Version](https://github.com/kodi24fever/vanillajs-portfolio) and migrated it into a new React Application.
+2. Migrated previous portfolio and migrated it into a new React Application.

 3. The first approach was to use libraries to create animations because creating my own was time consuming.
 For that reason, I decided to use [Wow.js](https://wowjs.uk/) and [Animate.css](https://daneden.github.io/animate.css/) libraries.